Fundraising in Queensland is regulated by the Office of Fair Trading and the Office of Liquor Gaming Regulation.

 Charities that fundraise in Queensland may also be required to meet ongoing obligations to the OFT.

-For details about the process of obtaining authorisation to fundraise in Queensland, and the obligations of fundraisers, including any exemptions that may apply, visit the OFT website.
+For details about the process of obtaining authorisation to fundraise in Queensland, and the obligations of fundraisers (including any other exemptions that may apply), visit the OFT website.

-The Queensland Office of Liquor and Gaming Regulation (OLGR) regulates raffles and other gaming activities – including those conducted by charities as fundraising activities – under the Charitable and Non-Profit Gaming Act 1999 (QLD).
+The Office of Liquor and Gaming Regulation (OLGR) regulates charitable gaming (including art unions, raffles, bingo, lucky envelopes, Calcutta sweeps and promotional games) under the Charitable and Non-Profit Gaming Act 1999 (QLD).

 For more information, visit the not-for-profit and charitable gaming section of the OLGR website.